CosmoLike/cocoa/README.md

 The Cosmolike Weak Lensing pipelines contain parameters with different speed hierarchies.
 For example, Cosmolike execution time is reduced by approximately 50% when fixing the cosmological parameters.
 When varying only multiplicative shear calibration, Cosmolike execution time is reduced by two orders of magnitude.

-Cobaya can't automatically handle parameters associated with the same likelihood that have different speed hierarchies.
+Cobaya cannot automatically handle parameters associated with the same likelihood that have different speed hierarchies.
 Luckily, we can manually impose the speed hierarchy in Cobaya using the `blocking:` option.
 The only drawback of this method is that parameters of all adopted likelihoods, not only the ones required by Cosmolike, must be manually specified.

 In addition to that, Cosmolike can't cache the intermediate products of the last two evaluations, which is necessary to exploit optimizations associated with dragging (`drag: True`).
 However, Cosmolike caches the intermediate products of the previous evaluation, thereby enabling the user to take advantage of the slow/fast decomposition of parameters in Cobaya's main MCMC sampler.